uclaacm/react-native-course/README.md

 ### Who can take this course?

 Anybody is welcome to look through our notes and other course material!
-We developed these notes specifically for an APCSP class at North Hollywood High School, for students with **little to no previous programming experience**.
+We developed these notes specifically for an AP CSP class at North Hollywood High School, for students with **little to no previous programming experience**.
 However, we taught this in conjunction with a class on Javascript basics, which gave us the leeway to skip over some JS fundamentals.

 ### Who's teaching this course?